Kotlin Help

 When printing a plain object declaration in Kotlin, the string representation contains both its name and the hash of the object:

-object MyObject fun main() { println(MyObject) // MyObject@1f32e575 }
+object MyObject fun main() { println(MyObject) // MyObject@hashcode }

 • toString() returns the name of the data object

-import java.lang.reflect.Constructor data object MySingleton fun main() { val evilTwin = createInstanceViaReflection() println(MySingleton) // MySingleton println(evilTwin) // MySingleton // Even when a library forcefully creates a second instance of MySingleton, its `equals` method returns true: println(MySingleton == evilTwin) // true // Do not compare data objects via ===. println(MySingleton === evilTwin) // false } fun createInstanceViaReflection(): MySingleton { // Kotlin reflection does not permit the instantiation of data objects. // This creates a new MySingleton instance "by force" (i.e. Java platform reflection) // Don't do this yourself! return (MySingleton.javaClass.declaredConstructors[0].apply { isAccessible = true } as Constructor<MySingleton>).newInstance() }
+import java.lang.reflect.Constructor data object MySingleton fun main() { val evilTwin = createInstanceViaReflection() println(MySingleton) // MySingleton println(evilTwin) // MySingleton // Even when a library forcefully creates a second instance of MySingleton, // its equals() function returns true: println(MySingleton == evilTwin) // true // Don't compare data objects using === println(MySingleton === evilTwin) // false } fun createInstanceViaReflection(): MySingleton { // Kotlin reflection does not permit the instantiation of data objects. // This creates a new MySingleton instance "by force" (using Java platform reflection) // Don't do this yourself! return (MySingleton.javaClass.declaredConstructors[0].apply { isAccessible = true } as Constructor<MySingleton>).newInstance() }

-The generated hashCode() function has behavior that is consistent with the equals() function, so that all runtime instances of a data object have the same hash code.
+The generated hashCode() function has a behavior that is consistent with the equals() function, so that all runtime instances of a data object have the same hash code.

 Differences between data objects and data classes